exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

 ## How does caching work

-Exaslct was built with caching in mind, because building a flavor might take very long and many build steps don't change that often.
+Exaslct was built with caching in mind, because building a flavor might take very long, and many build steps don't change that often.
-Furthermore, a end user most likely only changes the build-step flavor-customization which is designed to have a minimal impact on all other build steps.
+Furthermore, an end user most likely only changes the build-step flavor-customization which is designed to have a minimal impact on all other build steps.